-By now we’ve all heard the statistics about IoT.
+We’ve all heard about IoT statistics.
 Depending on the source, anywhere from 20 to 75 Billion objects are predicted to be connected to the Internet by 2020.
 Though some have insisted that Internet of Things is over-inflated and a lot of hype, the reality is that even at a conservative estimate of 20B, the sea change that is coming is momentous.
 In late 2015, Gartner estimated that 6.4 Billion devices would be in use in 2016, reflecting a 30% increase over the previous year.

 As impressive and far-reaching as Internet of Things is from a technological standpoint, the larger question is about how companies are prepared to deal with the management and deployment of devices at the enterprise level.
 The industry-wide transformation known as DevOps brought with it wide-scale changes in how software is developed, tested, and deployed.
 Today, changes must be made at the speed of the market and it’s not uncommon for companies to issue multiple software upgrades each day.

 But IoT takes that demand to another level; given the wide range of devices, platforms, operating systems, and languages involved in this ecosystem, not to mention the security vulnerabilities, there has to be a clearly defined path for deployment.